gvwilson/thirdbit/src/fiction/santas/index.md

 [^sharks-almost]: Almost.

 "So,"
-Captain Clausbeard said evenly once Finner and Captain Abacus had pulled on their boots.
+Captain Clausbeard said once Finner and Captain Abacus were on board.
 "I'm guessin' you're not here to surrender, and I'm not about to be surrendin' to you, so to what do I owe the pleasure o' this visit?"